-Trinidad and Tobago legislative framework regulates the petroleum industry; the minerals industry; the mid and downstream (petroleum) activities; the health, safety and environmental activities and also includes regulation of the freedom of information.
+Trinidad and Tobago legislative framework regulates the petroleum industry, the minerals industry, the mid and downstream (petroleum) activities;,the health, safety and environmental activities and also includes regulation on freedom of information.
 All current regulations are available at the Legislation and Tax Laws page of the Ministry of Energy and Energy Industries.

 - the Petroleum Profits Tax (PPT),